 - the extent of client feedback to the assessment report that the assessor needs to respond to.

-You can find more detailed information about the onsite assessment in our guide for businesses [PDF, 366 KB].
+You can find more detailed information about the onsite assessment in our guide to the SafePlus performance requirements.